guyernest/step-functions-agent/README.md

 The `CDK` stack will use Docker to build the Lambda functions, and it will use the requirements.txt file to install the required Python packages, into the format of zip file, and deploy it to the Cloud.

 ## Deploying the AI Agent Step Function using CDK

+The CDK Stack defines all the necessary resources to deploy the AI Agent Step Function, including the IAM roles, Secrets Manager secrets (for API keys), Lambda functions (tools and LLM caller), and Step Functions.

 ```shell
 cdk deploy